This information should guide you through the process of getting a Guam license.

 (A single drink can put you above that level).

 After six months, you are eligible for the driving test, provided you have a certificate of completion from a DMV-approved driving school.
+You must also get a traffic clearance ($10 fee) from the traffic court - Northern District Court in Dededo or Superior Court of Guam in Hagatna.
+This will prove you have had a clean driving record for the past six months.

 Driving tests are now down through private companies.
 The law does not allow you to do a road test at the same school you did either class or driving at so choose wisely when picking your school for class and driving lessons.
 There are only 5 authorized driving schools who do the road test: Guam Public Safety, TLC, UBSafe, Safestart and Signs & Signals.
 We will provide you this list with contact information when you complete your driving lesson with us.